2016–17 World Rugby Women's Sevens Series

 The 2016–17 World Rugby Women's Sevens Series was the fifth edition of the World Rugby Women's Sevens Series (formerly the IRB Women's Sevens World Series), an annual series of tournaments organised by World Rugby for women's national teams in rugby sevens.

 The competition

-There were six tournament events in 2016–17.
+Six tournament events were held in the 2016–17 edition.
 Twelve teams competed at each event; eleven being "core" teams, with a twelfth team invited to participate in particular events (similar to previous women's series as well as the men's counterpart).
 At each event teams compete for gold, silver and bronze medals with the third place match now renamed as the Bronze match while lower ranked teams will contest a new Challenge Trophy competition.
 The overall winner of the series was determined by points gained from the standings across all events in the season.

 Teams

 Eleven "core teams" qualified to participate in all series events for the 2016–17 series, the same number as the previous season.
 The top nine finishers in the previous series were granted core team status:

 Two additional core teams qualified for the 2016–17 series: